vezzolter/DSA/DataStructures/Tree/SplayTree/SplayTree.md

 - **Deletion:**
    - **Deletion** $O(\log n)$ — while the actual pointer adjustment and clean up during deletion is $O(1)$, the operation's overall complexity depends on three factors:
      - **Traversal Cost** — locating the target node requires walking down the tree.
 Since splay trees do not enforce balance, this may take up to $O(n)$ in the worst case.
 However, frequently accessed elements tend to stay near the root, reducing average lookup depth over time.
-     - **SplayCost** — once found, the target node is moved to the root through a sequence of rotations.
+     - **Splay Cost** — once found, the target node is moved to the root through a sequence of rotations.
 Each step is $O(1)$, and the number of steps equals the node’s depth.
 Over a sequence of operations, the amortized time becomes $O(\log n)$.
      - **Combining Cost** — after the root is deleted, the remaining left and right subtrees must be joined.
 This requires finding the maximum node in the left subtree (if it exists), splaying it to the top, and attaching the right subtree.
 Though worst-case cost is $O(n)$, this process maintains the amortized $O(\log n)$ guarantee over time.
 - **Other** — while additional operations exist, they are generally not considered core functionalities for container selection.